emwork/springboot-notes-app/README.md

 1. Main class is NotesApplication

 2. Spring security is set up to use in-memory authentication for simplicity since this is a demo only.
-User id is XXX, password is PPP
+User id is user, password is pass

 3. Pick a profile to run:
 -Dspring.profiles.active=windows